300: Rise of an Empire provides examples of the following tropes:

 Historical Villain Upgrade: The Persian empire is on the receiving end of this again.
 Also It's doubtful that Queen Artemisia was this psychotic in real life where she just happened to be the Queen of one of Xerxes satraps who took his side in the Greco-Persian wars.
 Another mention must be made of King Darius I, who invades because of his hatred of Athenian freedoms.
 Not because he was getting a mite sick of Athenian-sponsored revolts in his home town as per reality.

+Hollywood Tactics: Riding a horse in a naval battle.
+Though he may have been counting on the absurdity to help it work.
 The Athenians running into Marathon with double headed battle Axes and generally fighting more like Celts than Greeks is notable because Athens won the Battle of Marathon for reasons similar to the Spartans success at holding the hot gates for as long as they did.
 The heavy phalanx based hoplites overpowered the light Persian infantry and provided no room for the Persian cavalry to maneuver on the crowded beach caught between the Athenian line and their own boats, though they did break formation and charge in order for their slow-moving phalanxes to not be picked apart by Persian archers.
 Had the actual battle been fought like the one in the movie the Athenian forces would have likely been swarmed and obliterated.
 It's somewhat justified that the narration says that Themistocles has the Greeks charge while the Persians are still unloading their troops, leaving them without their horses and without a lot of their troops being able to get off.

 Honey Trap: The normally heavily clad Artemesia dresses in a Stripperific attire when she tries to talk Themistocles into joining her.

-Artemisia is also one.
+Hypocrite: Artemisia is one.
 After the Persians destroy Athens she acts like she knows more than Xerxes because she "helped" him become king.
 Xerxes ends up doing a lot more than she does and is proven correct in the end when her impulsiveness leads her to defeat at Salamis.

 Interquel: Technically one, since the Battle of Salamis took place before the battle of Plataea, which 300 ends with.
 The film also features Xerxes's backstory, including the Battle of Marathon and his ascension to the throne.